4 Consideration of the evidence

 4.8

 The committee considered the evidence on adverse events for aripiprazole and each of the comparators presented in the manufacturer's additional analyses.
 The committee noted that there is substantial variation between the atypical antipsychotics in the adverse events associated with each treatment.
 The committee was aware of the clinical specialists' view that it is important for adolescents with schizophrenia to have a range of treatment options before considering rescue therapy with clozapine, in order to individualise treatment and to minimise adverse treatment effects.
 The committee noted that olanzapine is associated with substantial weight gain, as to a lesser extent are quetiapine and risperidone, but that only very small changes in weight gain are seen with aripiprazole.
 It considered that weight gain may be of considerable importance to adolescents and was concerned that weight gain associated with olanzapine may not be just a short-term problem, but could be a long-term health risk.
 In terms of changes in prolactin levels, the committee heard from the clinical specialists that risperidone is associated with higher levels of prolactin, as to a lesser extent is olanzapine.
 Prolactin levels with aripiprazole treatment are generally lower than seen with the other comparator treatments.
-The committee heard that a change in prolactin level is one of a number of contributors to potential sexual dysfunction.
+The committee heard that a change in prolactin level is 1 of a number of contributors to potential sexual dysfunction.

 Cost effectiveness